ankyra/escape/README.md

 ![Escape Logo](/hero.png)

-Escape is a tool that can help with building, testing, versioning, deploying, composing and operating software platforms.
-Its goal is to provide best practices in release engineering to make it easier to perform these tasks across environments and layers.
+Escape is an Open Source release engineering toolkit that can be used to build, test, version, deploy and operate software across layers, environments and clouds.

 Some things you can do with Escape: